WellthCare

 3. The WellthCare Readiness Index tracks real behaviors—not guesses—and quantifies how much could be saved by moving to a self-funded model (WellthCare Complete).

-4. If the mother is over 65, WellthCare Medicare seamlessly transitions her to a cost-reduced Medicare plan while keeping her store credits and pension growth.
+4. If the mother is over 65, WellthCare Medicare transitions her to a lower-cost Medicare plan while keeping her store credits and pension growth.

-5. Postpartum, the system continues to reward preventive behaviors for both the mother and the newborn-closing the care loop.
+5. Postpartum, the system continues to reward preventive behaviors for both mother and newborn, closing the care loop.

 What This Means for Employers and HR Leaders

-For HR and benefits leaders, maternity care is a high-visibility, high-cost area where employee satisfaction and retention are directly tied to benefit quality.
-By integrating WellthCare, employers achieve:
+For HR leaders, maternity care is a high-visibility, high-cost area where employee satisfaction and retention hinge on benefit quality.
+By integrating WellthCare, employers get:

-• Better health outcomes for mothers and newborns
+• Better health outcomes for moms and babies

-• Lower total claims through early prevention and reduced complications
+• Lower total claims through early prevention and fewer complications

 • Higher retention – employees remember when their benefits supported them during a major life event